+- Christ on the right, Mary on the left.
 As we mentioned earlier, make sure Christ’s icon sits on the right side of the arrangement.
 Then, place the Virgin Mary’s icon opposite His, on the left side.
 If you can, place a cross between them.

+- Remember the principle of hierarchy.
 Take care not to place an icon of a local saint or patron saint in a more prominent place than the icon of Christ, the Theotokos, the Apostles, or the Holy Trinity.
 If you have questions about how to do this with limited space, speak with your priest.

+- Keep everything symmetrical.
 This may sound silly, but is actually quite intuitive.
-For example, when icons are hung without a sense of symmetry or well-thought-out arrangement, you focus more on the asymmetry.
+When icons are hung without a sense of symmetry or well-thought-out arrangement, you focus more on the asymmetry.
 You desire to change the arrangement again and again, because something just doesn’t look right.
 And this distracts you from prayer.

-Other items for your icon corner
+Other items for your prayer corner

-Once you arrange your icons, you have just one more step to set up your own icon corner.
+Once you arrange your icons, you have just one more step to set up your own prayer corner.
 You need items for your “altar table”.
 Following the liturgical practices of the ancient Christian Church, we make use of the following in prayer: